-- 59. Where Sodium Pentothal is unavailable for use as the first drug in the series, the Mississippi execution protocol allows the administration of pentobarbital in its place. - 60.
-There is only one manufacturer of FDA-approved injectable pentobarbital sodium, sold under the name-brand Nembutal. - 61.
-In July 2011, Lundbeck, the manufacturer of Nembutal, announced that it would no longer sell the drug to departments of corrections, and required purchasers of its drug to enter into end-user agreements by which they agreed not to sell or transfer the drugs to prisons in states that still use capital punishment. - 62.
-In December 2011, Lundbeck sold the rights to Nembutal to Akorn, Inc. and, as part of the agreement, Akorn agreed to maintain the restricted distribution program. - 63.
-Any Nembutal sold prior to the July 2011 agreement would have expired no later than November 2013. - 64.
-The last time MDOC purchased Nembutal was on March 23, 2011. - 65.
-Any unused drugs from MDOC's purchase of Nembutal have expired. - 66.
+- 60. Where Sodium Pentothal is unavailable for use as the first drug in the series, the Mississippi execution protocol allows the administration of pentobarbital in its place. - 61.
+There is only one manufacturer of FDA-approved injectable pentobarbital sodium, sold under the name-brand Nembutal. - 62.
+In July 2011, Lundbeck, the manufacturer of Nembutal, announced that it would no longer sell the drug to departments of corrections, and required purchasers of its drug to enter into end-user agreements by which they agreed not to sell or transfer the drugs to prisons in states that still use capital punishment. - 63.
+In December 2011, Lundbeck sold the rights to Nembutal to Akorn, Inc. and, as part of the agreement, Akorn agreed to maintain the restricted distribution program. - 64.
+Any Nembutal sold prior to the July 2011 agreement would have expired no later than November 2013. - 65.
+The last time MDOC purchased Nembutal was on March 23, 2011. - 66.
+Any unused drugs from MDOC's purchase of Nembutal have expired. - 67.
 By the March 23, 2011 transaction, MDOC purchased 12 units of Nembutal (50 mg/mL).
-It is unclear from the receiving report disclosed by MDOC what total volume of Nembutal was purchased.
+It is unclear from the receiving report disclosed by MDOC what total volume of Nembutal was purchased. - 68.
+Upon information and belief, the supply of Nembutal obtained by MDOC in March 2011 was utilized by MDOC in executions conducted in May 2011, and in executions conducted between February and June 2012.